Suillus quiescens: Phylogeny

-Based on phylogenetic analysis of the internal transcribed spacer region in the non-functional RNA of a number of Suillus species, S. quiescens is distinct from other morphologically similar species such as S. brevipes, S. volcanalis, and S. occidentalis.
+Based on phylogenetic analysis of the internal transcribed spacer (ITS) region of ribosomal DNA of a number of Suillus species, S. quiescens is distinct from other morphologically similar species such as S. brevipes, S. volcanalis, and S. occidentalis.
 The S. quiescens sequences, which were obtained from fruit bodies and from mycorrhizal root tips, formed a clade.
 The analysis showed that the S. quiescens sequences were matches to some unidentified Suillus sequences found from mycorrhizae of pine seedlings collected from Oregon and California.

+A later multigene revision of Suillus (using ITS, LSU, TEFα-1, RPB1 and RPB2 sequences) placed S. quiescens in Suillus subgenus Suillus, section Suillus.
+In that framework, sect.
+Suillus comprises Pinus-associated species that typically have a glabrous, viscid to glutinous cap and glandular dots on the stipe, and the section is supported by phylogenetic analyses.

 Description

 Suillus quiescens resembles S. brevipes, shown here.

 The cap ranges in shape from hemispheric to broadly convex, and has a diameter of 6 to 12 cm.
 The cap color is deep brown in mature specimens and lighter shades of brown in younger mushrooms.
 Young specimens have a sticky layer of gluten on the cap that dries out in maturity.
 The edge of the cap is rolled inwards in young specimens.
 The flesh of the cap is whitish and does not change color when bruised or cut.
 The tubes on the underside of the cap are light yellow to bright orange-yellow; the tube mouths are usually less than 1 mm wide.
 The stipe is usually between 2 and 4 cm long, less frequently reaching up to 8 cm.
 It is either the same width throughout or slightly larger (bulbous) at the base.
 The color of the upper portion of the stipe is pale to light yellow, while the lower portion may be light brown or covered with streaks of glutinous material like that on the cap.
 The stipe surface is covered with fine glands that are initially slightly darker than the color of the stipe surface, but deepen to brown or nearly black after drying.
 The color of the spore print was not determined from the initial collections, but is thought to be yellow-brown to brown based on the accumulated spore deposit seen on the surface of the caps of neighboring fruit bodies.

 The elongate spores are oblong in face view, with dimensions of 6.1–14.7 by 2.4–3.7 μm.
 Most spores have a single large drop of oil in them.
 The spore-bearing cells, the basidia, are club-shaped, two- or four-spored, and measure 20.2–26.2 by 5.2–6.7 μm.